thenickdude/wacom-driver-fix/Readme.md

 #### Intuos 3 tablets

-The unpacked zip you downloaded will give you a file called "WacomDriver".
+The unpacked zip you downloaded will give you files called "WacomDriver" and "WacomTabletDriver".

 In Finder, click "Go -> Go to Folder" (or press Command + Shift + G), then paste this path in the pop-up window, and click Ok: